magnusnordlander/silvia-pi/README.md

 ## Magnus' mods
 I've *heavily* modified this project to suit my own fancy.
 Don't expect any of the documentation to be correct, or to be able to actually use this code.
 Also, I've significantly rewired my Silvia compared to both the stock setup and to the setup described in the original README, so have fun reverse-engineering my wiring from the code.
+(Also, don't attempt to rewire your machine unless you *really know what you're doing*.
+The internal components run on mains voltage, in a hot and wet environment.
+Mains power can kill you.)

-At some point in the future, I may make this usable by others, but that point is not now.
+At some point in the future, I may make this more usable by others, but that point is not now.

 Caveat emptor.